Nikhil-K-Singh/quickdownload/README.md

 ⚠️ **Current Limitations:**
 - Resume only works when using same parameters (URL, output file, parallel count)
 - Servers without HTTP range support fall back to single-threaded (no resume)
-- Progress files are stored in the same directory as output file

 ### Supported Protocols